Alex is a School of Visual Arts graduate with a passion for media, writing and animation. He writes reviews for film, television, and games.

 As a continuation to A Goofy Movie, it is a safe assumption to not reintroduce who these characters are.
 Many of the characters retain their personalities while the movie presents new characters that are either memorable or one-note for the sake of a joke.

 Goofy is once again the compassionate father and the heart of the movie.
-His naivety and lumbering nature are still present, but his determination is put to the test, both literally and figuratively, when he must learn to balance his studies, romance and relationship with Max on campus.
-Speaking of which, Max is Goofy's son whose new college life becomes a disaster when he has to deal with his embarrassing and competing in the College X Games.
+His naivety and lumbering nature are still present, but his determination is put to the test, both literally and figuratively, when he must learn to balance his studies, romance, and relationship with Max on campus.
+Speaking of which, Max is Goofy's son whose new college life becomes a disaster when he has to deal with his embarrassing dad and competing in the College X Games.
 Now, it has been established in the previous movie that Max accepted himself to be a "Goof."
 However, the major problem with Max is that he was written and acted like he never learned to begin with.
 One could make the argument that he acted this way because of how college students would act: living a free life away from their parents.
 Plus, Max constantly getting embarrassed by his father has been the point since the beginning with Goof Troop.
-Then again, the movie acts so standalone, that it doesn't reference much.
-Max acted more like a jerk where he is more focused on his independence and training than him concerning about his dad joining the Gammas.
+Then again, the movie acts so standalone that it doesn't reference much.
+Max acted more like a jerk where he is more focused on his independence and training than him concerning his dad joining the Gammas.
 Despite his behavior, Max is deep down a decent guy, it's just that the writing could've been tweaked.

 As for the rest of the familiar faces, Pete is the same character as he was before, yet doesn't appear that much.
 Pete's son P.J.
 (Pete Junior) and the eccentric Bobby are Max's best friends that act more like his loyal teammates and have their funny moments.

 Once we get to the new alumni on campus, they deliver a mix of authenticity and laughs.
 The most supportive of the cast is Goofy's love interest, Sylvia Marple.
-She is the college librarian who shares Goofy's interest of collecting 1970s pop culture memorabilia.
+She is the college librarian who shares Goofy's interest in collecting 1970s pop culture memorabilia.
 Is it too soon to mention that Gilligan's Island exists in this cartoon world?
 Anyway, the chemistry between her and Goofy is ironically as sweet as Max and Roxanne's relationship in the first movie.
 Their night date scene alone is worth watching for those hoping Goofy would find love since there is no clear answer about his wife.
 And then, we have our antagonist Bradley Uppercrust III.
 On paper, he is your generic college bully and leader of the Gamma team.
 But, thanks to Jeff Bennett's performance, Bradley can be persuasive and political when he arranges to get what he wants.
 If something doesn't go to his plan, his arrogance and ego would stop him at nothing.
 There's even one obvious yet metaphorical scene to sum up how bad this guy is.
-He even cheats with no remorse and treats his teammates like a pack of dogs...surreally that they are anthropomorphic dog-like characters to begin with.
+He even cheats with no remorse and treats his teammates like a pack of dogs...surreally that they are anthropomorphic dog-like characters.
 For the latter, the rest of the Gammas act like comic relief henchmen, almost like the Beagle Boys for any Disney experts out there.
-The only exception among the team is Tank, Bradley's second-in command.
+The only exception among the team is Tank, Bradley's second-in-command.
 Outside being the muscle of the group, Brad Garrett helps give his character some charisma.

 Regardless of whatever reputation these Disney direct-to-video sequels have, An Extremely Goofy Movie is overall a solid follow-up to A Goofy Movie.
 Though it may cater a little much to the "extreme" name with the extreme sports theme and lower production values, the rest of the movie still carries the Goofy name with humor and heart, along with some nice animation, hit-and-miss characters, fitting soundtrack, and entertaining voices.
 It is recommended for families that would experience college life and any Goofy fans young and old for fun and laughs.
 For those that have a picky opinion on Disney direct-to-videos, it would be ranked up there with the good ones, alongside Aladdin & the King of Thieves and Bambi II.
 You don't have to be extreme; just be Goofy.